The facts on backyard burning

 According to Oregon DEQ regulations, it is against the law to burn anything other than yard debris, clean and untreated lumber, paper and cardboard, or woody debris anywhere in the state.

 In Marion County, no open burning is permitted within the Salem/Keizer Urban Growth Boundary (map), no open burning of debris other than the property owner's is permitted and no burning is permitted in burn barrels.
-Please review this brochure for details or read the ordinance.
+View the regulations & requirements for legal burning of yard and agricultural debris.

 What should I do with my garbage?